It is important to go to a doctor when you or a family member are feeling sick. It is also good to see a doctor regularly just to check your health.

 It is good to know what to do in an emergency before one happens.
 Look up where your nearest emergency room is.
 Learn your options based on the kind of emergency you have.

 You should only call 911 in an extreme emergency when you don’t have time to get other help.
 You will be connected to a trained medical responder who can tell you what to do.
-If needed, they can have an ambulance come to take you or your loved one to the hospital.
+If needed, they can have an ambulance take you or your loved one to the hospital.

 Examples of when you should call 911: